 The Speed Optimization Lesson That Changed Everything

-I once worked with an e-commerce client who was spending $50,000/month on Google Ads but couldn't figure out why their conversion rate was stuck at 1.2%.
-We ran a speed audit and found their site was taking 8 seconds to load on mobile.
-We optimized it to 1.8 seconds—a 78% improvement.
-Within 30 days, their conversion rate jumped to 2.8%.
-That's a 133% increase, just from making the site faster.
+Consider an e-commerce site spending $50,000/month on Google Ads with a conversion rate stuck at 1.2%.
+If a speed audit reveals the site takes 8 seconds to load on mobile and optimization brings it down to 1.8 seconds, the conversion rate could realistically jump to 2.8% or higher.
+That would be a 133% increase, just from making the site faster.

 The lesson: Speed isn't just about user experience.
 It's about revenue.
 Every second of delay costs you customers and money.